jheocamacho/CSCI-191T-ImageRater-Project/README.md

-# CSCI-191T-Project
+# CSCI 191T Project: Image Rating App
-CSCI 191T Group Project: Image rating app
+An app for the user to upload an image, either from their camera or library, then label and categorize them.
+Images can then be browsed through and rated.